dermotte/itec-webpage-mlux/courses/seriousgames-ws2122.md

 Due to the restrictions necessary to prevent the spread of COVID-19 we are going to provide all course materials in Game Studies and Engineering [online](https://www.twitch.tv/dermotte_).
 Please make sure to join the GSE Discord Server to stay up to date [https://discord.gg/YnX6AKG](https://discord.gg/YnX6AKG)

+Recordings are available, either on Twitch, on [YouTube](https://youtube.com/playlist?list=PLkb7TymgoWW58SjbXnlGVssXZaUqnwPT-), or [for download](https://www2.itec.aau.at/owncloud/index.php/s/CJqPnzKlNDEVIzU).

 ## Schedule